Loop Art Critique hosts art critiques and experimental exhibitions. Join a critique group through an Open Call or check out the exhibitions below.

 Artwork Ownership?

-While LAC is featured in The MUD Foundation's MUD 3.0 WASD exhibition as a project by Ariel Baron-Robbins, individual artists' works are credited and linked to their online portfolios, maintaining their autonomy within the project.
+While LAC is featured in The MUD Foundation's MUD 3.0 WASD exhibition, individual artists' works are credited and linked to their online portfolios, maintaining their autonomy within the project.